Climate Context

 Mazar, Amihai (2005) The Debate over the Chronology of the Iron Age in the Southern Levant: its History, the Current Situation and a Suggested Resolution. pp. 15-30 in: T. Levy and T. Higham (editors), The Bible and Radiocarbon Dating - Archaeology, Text and Science.
 London.
 Online at: https://www.academia.edu/2632501/The_Debate_over_the_Chronology_of_the_Iron_Age_in_the_Southern_Levant_its_History_the_Current_Situation_and_a_Suggested_Resolution_2005

-This tree ring sample from a slow growing drought resistant juniper tree from Anatolia shows the years 1198 to 1196 BCE were the most extreme drought years in a 50 year dry period.
+This tree ring sample from a slow growing drought resistant juniper tree from Anatolia shows the years 1198 to 1196 BCE were the most extreme drought years within a 50 year dry period.
 The Hittite Empire is postulated to have collapsed near the end of these three years with the voluntary abandonment of its capital and major cities.
 (Nutt, Feb 2023)

 The juniper trees found in the tomb were Juniperus excelsa and Juniperus foetidissima.